AAChartModel/AAChartKit/README.md

 ***
 ## Features

-1. Support `iOS 6`、`ARC` & `Objective C`.
+1. Support up from `iOS 6`, `ARC` & `Objective C`.
 2. Powerful and easy to use.
 It supports the  `column chart`、`bar chart`、`area chart`、`areaspline chart`、`line chart`、`spline chart`、`radar chart`、`polar chart`、`pie chart`、`bubble chart`、`pyramid chart`、`funnel chart`、`columnrange chart` and `arearange chart` and other graphics.
-3. Interactive、animated,the `animation` effect is exquisite, delicate, smooth and beautiful.
+3. Interactive and animated.
+The `animation` effect is exquisite, delicate, smooth and beautiful.
-4. Support `chain programming syntax` like *Masonry*
+4. Supports `chain programming syntax` like *Masonry*
-5. `AAChartView + AAChartModel = Chart`  In the AAChartKit,it follows a minimalist formula: ` Chart view + Chart model = The chart you want`.
-Just like the another powerful and beautiful charts lib [AAInfographics](https://github.com/AAChartModel/AAChartKit-Swift)
+5. `AAChartView + AAChartModel = Chart`.
+The AAChartKit follows a minimalist formula: Chart view + Chart model = The chart you want.
+Just like the powerful and beautiful charts lib [AAInfographics](https://github.com/AAChartModel/AAChartKit-Swift)
 ***

 ## Usage